 1985 – The wreck of the Titanic was found.

-1990 – Further improvements and developments are taking place and find it’s way into the scuba diving sport.
+1990 – Further improvements and developments are taking place and finding their way into the scuba diving sport.
 The use of mixed gases, like Oxygen and Helium, full face masks, underwater voice communication, propulsion systems, computer, etc. became more common in

 1994 – Bret Gilliam and Mitch Skaggs formed Technical Diving International (TDI)